A Night at the Opera (Queen album): Overview

-The album has been affiliated with progressive rock, pop, heavy metal, hard rock and avant-pop.
+The album has been affiliated with progressive rock, pop, heavy metal, hard rock, avant-pop and symphonic rock.
 It contains a diverse range of influences including folk, skiffle, British camp and music hall, jazz and opera.
 Each member wrote at least one song: Mercury wrote five of the songs, May wrote four, and Taylor and Deacon wrote one song each.
 The closing track was an instrumental cover of "God Save the Queen", the British national anthem, for which May was credited as the arranger.

 For their first two albums, much of Queen's songwriting combined contemporary progressive rock and heavy metal, which led to a "Led Zeppelin meets Yes" description of the band.
 Starting with Sheer Heart Attack, Queen began drawing inspiration from their everyday lives, and embraced more mainstream musical styles, a trend which A Night at the Opera would continue.
 Lyrical themes ranged from science fiction and fantasy to heartbreak and romance, often with a tongue in cheek sense of humour.
 The Winnipeg Free Press noted that the group blended "clever, often poignant lyrics with attractively-arranged melodies".